-Craig Carracher, LLB (Sydney), BCL (Oxford) Non-Executive Director
+Craig Carracher LLB (Sydney), BCL (Oxford)

+Non-Executive Director

-Craig Carracher has considerable commercial experience in Asia and was managing partner of an international law firm based in Thailand for many years.
-Mr. Carracher has held numerous directorships of listed and private groups throughout Asia.
+Craig Carracher graduated from Sydney University Law School with an LLB (First Class Honours) (1991) and the University Medal and also graduated on a Commonwealth Scholarship with a BCL Law Degree from Magdalen College, Oxford University (First Class Honours) (1993).
+He has considerable commercial experience in Asia and was managing partner of an international law firm based in Thailand for many years.
+Mr Carracher has held numerous directorships of listed and private groups throughout Asia.
 He was previously Group General Counsel with Consolidated Press Holdings Limited, Managing Director of Asian private equity firm Arctic Capital based in Hong Kong, Special Advisor to the Chairman of the Australian Securities and Investment Commission and Associate to the former Chief Justice of the Supreme Court of New South Wales.
-Mr. Carracher is Managing Director of Telopea Capital Partners, an Asia-focussed private equity group based in Sydney.
-Mr. Carracher is also a Non-Executive Director of ASX listed Sunland Group Limited.
+Mr Carracher is Managing Director of Telopea Capital Partners, an Asiafocussed private equity group based in Sydney.
+Mr Carracher is also a Non-Executive Director of ASX listed Sunland Group Limited.